dadurigon/QuestAPI/README.md

 ```

 ## QuestAPI
 `QuestAPI` is what you interact with.
 It requires an authorizer(`QuestAuth`) so that all requests can be authorized.
-You make a call by

 ```
 let api = QuestAPI(authorizor: auth)